percona/pmm-infra/pmmdemo/README.md

 ## Execute

 1. Run `terraform init` to initialize your terraform state and provision terraform modules
-2. Run `terraform apply` to provision the infrastructure defined in
+2. Run `terraform apply` to provision the infrastructure defined in terraform files
+3. Run `terraform destroy` to tear down everything provisioned before.

+Note: You can partially update(apply) or destroy resources by using the `-target` parameter.
+Read [more](https://learn.hashicorp.com/tutorials/terraform/resource-targeting?in=terraform/state).

 ## List of servers that will be privisioned